LGBTQ culture in New York City: Recreation

 Heritage of Pride or NYC Pride organizes LGBT community events such as the LGBT Pride March.
 The New York Lesbian, Gay, Bisexual, & Transgender Film Festival is held in the city.
 MIX NYC organizes other LGBT film festivals.
 The Fresh Fruit Festival exhibits works of LGBT artists.
 The New York Gallery Tours company offers a monthly LGBT art gallery tour.

 Historically, the St. Patrick's Day Parade has not allowed openly LGBT groups to participate.
-However, the organizers announced that in 2015 the first LGBT group will be permitted to have a float.
+However, the organizers announced that in 2015, the first LGBT group would be permitted to have a float, and LGBT representation has been included in the annual New York St. Patrick's Day Parade since then.

 New York City Black Pride is held annually in August.

+New York City's Latino Pride Center was established in June 2013 as the first Latino organization in the U.S. fully devoted to providing health and human services to the Latino gay community.

 Rainbow Book Fair, the largest LGBT book event in the U.S., is held annually every Spring in New York City.

+The Basketdolls is a recreational basketball league established in June 2024 in New York City.
+Founded by Devin Myers, the organization operates primarily in Brooklyn's Bushwick neighborhood and serves transgender participants.
+The league conducted its inaugural season from June 1 to September 2024, hosting 15 meetings at various public courts throughout New York City.
+The league operates under a community-based model rather than following traditional competitive league structures.
+As of 2024, league administration is overseen by founder Myers and organizer Nora Rodriguez.
+As of 2024, the organization conducts its activities primarily on public basketball courts throughout New York City's five boroughs.

 Religion

 Congregation Beit Simchat Torah ("CBST") is a Jewish synagogue located in Manhattan.
-It was founded in 1973 and describes itself as the world's largest LGBT synagogue.
+It was founded in 1973 and is the world's largest LGBTQ synagogue.
 The Metropolitan Community Church of New York (MCCNY) in the Hell's Kitchen neighborhood of Midtown Manhattan is affiliated with the worldwide Metropolitan Community Church.

 The progressive Jewish congregation Kolot Chayeinu (Voices of our Lives) was founded by social justice activists Rabbi Ellen Lippmann and Cantor Lisa Segal.
 The current clergies are members of the LGBTQ community and a large portion of the congregation are members or affiliated with the LGBTQ community.